max-weis/kafka-showcase/README.md

 * the Apache Zookeeper application provided by Confluent Inc.
 * the Apache Kafka broker provided by Confluent Inc.
-* the custom Java EE application `kafka-reactive-messaging-producer` which send messages to the Kafka topic
+* the custom Java EE application `kafka-producer` which send messages to the Kafka topic
-* the custom Java EE application `kafka-reactive-messaging-consumer` which consumes messages from the Kafka topic
+* the custom Java EE application `kafka-consumer` which consumes messages from the Kafka topic

 To start the containers you have to run `docker-compose`: